USS Butte (APA-68): History

 On 8 July, Butte stood out of Seattle to return to the western Pacific.
 She made a short visit at Eniwetok on 21 and 22 July then continued on to Ulithi where she remained from 25 July to 8 August.
 From Ulithi, Butte moved on to her true destination, Okinawa, and arrived there on 12 August.
 Three days later, hostilities ceased; and the Japanese surrendered formally on 2 September.
 On 5 September, Butte put to sea from Okinawa carrying occupation troops to Korea.
 She arrived at Jinsen, Korea, on 8 September and remained there until 13 September.
 The ship returned to Okinawa on 18 September towing another transport crippled by a floating mine in the East China Sea.
 After 11 days at Okinawa, Butte shaped a course for northern China on 26 September carrying another complement of occupation troops.
 She arrived at Taku, China, on 30 September and remained there until 5 October.
 From Taku, the ship headed for Manila in the Philippines and an eight-day liberty call.

 On 23 October, she laid in a course back to China.
-Arriving at Kowloon, near Hong Kong, on 25 October, she embarked Chinese Nationalist troops for passage to northern China where the Chinese communists were on the advance.
-Butte disembarked her first contingent of Chinese soldiers at Chinwangtao between 31 October and 2 November.
+Arriving at Kowloon, near Hong Kong, on 25 October, she embarked Chinese Nationalist troops for passage to northern China where the Chinese Communists were on the advance.
+Butte disembarked her first contingent of Chinese soldiers at Qinhuangdao between 31 October and 2 November.
 She returned to Kowloon on 8 November and took additional Nationalist troops on board.
-The ship departed Kowloon on 10 November and arrived in Tsingtao on 15 November.
+The ship departed Kowloon on 10 November and arrived in Qingdao on 15 November.
 Later that month, she embarked homeward-bound American servicemen and shaped a course for the west coast of the United States.

 Butte arrived in the United States on 18 December 1945 and, after repairs, was ordered to Pearl Harbor on 23 February 1946 for assignment to JTF 1.
 She served as a unit of the target group for "Operation Crossroads".
 She survived the atomic bomb tests and was retained for structural and radiation study at Kwajalein until 12 May 1948 when she was disposed of by sinking.
 Her name was struck from the Navy list on 28 May 1948.